-We now reach actually over 416 million monthly users worldwide and that equates to about 240 billion pins saved and over 5 billion boards created.
-Your audience is most likely here and they’re open to hearing your branded message.
-And they’re not just coming to Pinterest for big life moments.
+People aren’t just coming to Pinterest for big life moments.
 They’re also coming for those daily decisions and seasonal celebrations.
-There are actually dozens of moments throughout the day.
-As you think about, what am I going to paint my nails?
+There are dozens of moments throughout the day where you think about things like, what am I going to paint my nails?
 Can I create a cute new face mask or even what am I going to have for dinner?
 These are all ways that people are engaging on Pinterest.

 So, if you look at Thanksgiving for instance, which is that third row up from the bottom, you’ll see that Pinners start collecting information all the way in July.
-Pinners have been already looking for Thanksgiving inspiration for a while now, and that is five months ahead of the event.
+Pinners have been already looking for Thanksgiving inspiration five months ahead of the event.
 What that means for you and your Pinterest strategy is that your content has a longer shelf life and a slower burn.

 Here’s a look at some upcoming major moments.
-Pinterest searches for ideas related to seasonal moments, the line in blue starts earlier and last longer when compared to the leading search engine, which is the line in black.
+Pinterest searches for ideas related to seasonal moments, the line in blue starts earlier and lasts longer when compared to the leading search engine, which is the line in black.
 If Pinners are showing up earlier, brands also need to show up earlier on Pinterest.
-And again, that’s really how you influence the decisions and all those purchasing and planning main around moments.
+That’s how you influence decisions and all the purchasing and planning main around moments.

 Best Practices for Your Pinterest Strategy

-- Optimize for discovery when developing that content.
+- Optimize for discovery when developing your pinterest posting strategy

-We really want to bring Pinners new ideas daily.
-And what we mean is that we want you to focus on sharing new recipes, life hacks, or workout routines, as opposed to focusing on repinning existing content.
-This is because Pinners are planning for relevant moments and trends.
-They really engage with those types of content.
-So take this opportunity to inspire them, to try something new.
-For example, Halloween this year is certainly going to look a lot different than last year.
-So think about how you can inject some fun, and re-energize your ideas and present something timely and relevant to your audience.
+Pinners engage with those types of content.
+So take the opportunity to inspire them, to try something new.
+Think about how you can inject some fun, and re-energize your ideas and present something timely and relevant to your audience.